k4n474/Otemon_PathFinder/README.md

 The drive motors are powered by a battery pack consisting of **three 18650 lithium-ion batteries connected in series**.
 Since the fully charged battery voltage is approximately **12 V**, the motors are powered directly without additional voltage conversion.

 When the voltage drops below 11 V, the robot’s movement becomes weaker.
-Therefore, we installed a voltmeter module on the robot to monitor the voltage.
+Therefore, we installed a voltmeter module on the robot to monitor the voltage(Sep.
+2026).

-In addition, to allow the robot to stop immediately in dangerous situations (for example, when it starts malfunctioning), we added an emergency stop button to the motor power circuit so that the robot can be stopped physically.
+In addition, to allow the robot to stop immediately in dangerous situations (for example, when it starts malfunctioning), we added an emergency stop button to the motor power circuit so that the robot can be stopped physically(Sep.
+2026).

 ![Stop_button](images/Robot_images/button_image.jpeg)